Self-help for smart people.

 The separation process, which lasted nearly three years, was one of the most wrenching things I have ever endured.
 It accelerated the graying of my hair, led to stubborn insomnia, and provoked a recurrence of my panic disorder.
 That said, I am incredibly excited (and a little anxious) about this new thing and would love your support and feedback.

 P.S.
-If you want to hear more about my separation from the app, you can check out this podcast episode I made.
+If you want to hear more about my separation from the app, you can watch or listen to a podcast I made about it in September 2024.

 About me: